What is the Experience Sampling Method? The Strategy for Real-Time Data Collection

 3. Third, the participant sample must be representative of the population being studied.

-At a very basic level an experience sampling study typically consist of repeated assessment across a set period of time (e.g., 3 times a day for five days, two weeks, etc.).
+At a very basic level, an experience sampling study typically consists of repeated assessment across a set period of time (e.g., 3 times a day for five days, two weeks, etc.).
 Participants share information about their day-to-day experiences in response to some type of prompt (e.g., a push notification on a mobile phone) in their natural environment.
-For more information on the characteristics of ESM compared to ecological momentary assessment (EMA), see here.
+For more information on the characteristics of Experience Sampling Method compared to ecological momentary assessment (EMA), see here.

 Real-Time Data for Real-World Problems